SandyPlatano/Website/paul-factory/README.md

-# GTMbyFerm
+# GTMwithFerm

-GTMbyFerm is a go-to-market systems site built with Next.js 14 (App Router) and Tailwind CSS.
+GTMwithFerm is a go-to-market systems site built with Next.js 14 (App Router) and Tailwind CSS.
 All imagery and copy are placeholder assets sourced from open-license networks to be replaced with your own content.

 ## Getting Started